swiftlang/swift-evolution/proposals/0371-isolated-synchronous-deinit.md

 }
 ```

 Note that type-checking of overridden `deinit` is inverted compared to regular functions.
 When type-checking regular function, compiler analyzes if overriding function can be called through the vtable slot of the overridden one.
-When type-checking `deinit`, compiler analyzes `super.deinit()` can be called from the body of the `deinit`.
+When type-checking `deinit`, compiler analyzes if `super.deinit()` can be called from the body of the `deinit`.

 ```swift
 class Base {